dkadish/ArtNet/README.md

 # ArtNet

-ArtNet dataset construction project at ITU

-Due to some Flask interaction something something, requires TensorFlow < 1.14, see [ModuleNotFoundError: No module named 'tensorflow_core.keras' in Flask](https://github.com/tensorflow/tensorflow/issues/34607)
+ArtNet dataset construction project at ITU.
+This is an object recognition model based on [*pottershu*'s Python implementation of Faster-RCNN](https://github.com/potterhsu/easy-faster-rcnn.pytorch), and trained on open data from [National Gallery of Denmark](https://smk.dk).

 # Web interface